Linda W. Yezak

 I’m my mama’s fourth and only living child; Daddy died in 1997, so it’s just Mom and me from my side of the family.
 My parents each spent a stint as professional entertainers, which explains why I’m such a ham.
 However, I’m not fully baked–I can stand before a group of virtually any size, but get me face to face, and I may have an attack of shyness.
 That’s when my feet kick in.
 They’ll either run off with me, getting me out of harm’s way as quickly as possible, or they’ll land in my mouth.
 Both of them.
 At once.
 Usually makes for a memorable occasion.

-I’ve been blessed with five kids (one of whom waits for us in Heaven), eight grandkids, and five great grands (one of whom is playing in Heaven with his uncle) , but I’ve never been pregnant.
+I’ve been blessed with five kids (one of whom waits for us in Heaven), eight grandkids, and seven great grands (one of whom is playing in Heaven with his uncle) , but I’ve never been pregnant.
 My family is a gift from my husband—even though most were grown and gone by the time I married him.
-My husband and I currently live in a forest in Deep East Texas with dreams of moving closer to home in central Texas.
-Won’t be long now–he retires soon, God willing.

 As is true with other authors, I’ve been writing all of my life.
 I’d love to prove it to you by printing one of my earlier pieces, but I foolishly left everything from my old desk in a paper bag, which the cats found and shredded into thousands of little pieces–bag, poetry, short stories, song lyrics, everything.

 They went to bed without their Friskies that night.

 In the late ’90s, I took up writing again more seriously–studying the craft, learning from other novelists, and writing, writing, writing.
 The result of all that work was my award-winning debut novel, Give the Lady a Ride, which was published in 2011.